3D-MRI-Tissue-Segmentation/3D-MRI-Tissue-Segmentation.github.io/README.md

 ## Training
 Here we can show the training pipeline

-## Segmentation requires specific srchitectures
+## Segmentation requires specific architectures
 Here we can show the various architectures we have used an their diagrams

 ---